By Tony V. Zampella

 Our entire makeup as humans is the source of all learning and leadership.
 Consider that we learned to be and do “the self” we inhabit, long before we understood what was happening.
 Now we bring that self – context or mindset – to our leadership as if it is who we are.
 This unexamined mindset is a major blind spot that shapes our being a leader.

-Only first-person learning uncovers such blind spots and offers access to developing mindsets.
+Only first-person learning encourages unlearning that reveals such blind spots and offers access to growth.
 Uncovering our blind spot to develop our mindset is indispensable during this time of volatile change and greater complexity, as professional skills have a half-life of five-to-seven years and are diminishing fast.

 Here’s the rub: refining skill-sets trap us in a fixed mindset — one that leaves our mindset unexamined — which is neither transcendent nor transformational.
 To grow and transform – adapt to complexity, ride the waves of change, create futures – requires expanded capacities, not merely improving skill-sets.